 The master river pilot and I sit in the boat eating bread and cheese, drinking the cold water of the river we’ve been on.
 The pilot is silent and waiting for me, the student, to comment.

 “Devastation and damage is there.
 That is what I see.”

 I slice off more cheese and bread and drink the water.

 We can see it all!
 The mountain and the sacred space.
-We can see the dark,creepy forests and valleys that held spaces of peace.
-I wonder if the people that were there are still present or if they have also left for new destinations.
+We can see the dark, creepy forests and the valleys that held spaces of peace.
+I wonder if the people that were there are still present, or if they have also left for new destinations.
 I notice a city and inhabitants exploring its environs; they are being told to get on the newer, more elaborate boat that has been brought to this point in time.
 I knew it was time for a new boat, and a new journey.
-I understood the pilot would not be as active this trip but that if I asked for help and assistance I would have it.
-I had grown much and it was time to test my new strength against the currents on my own.
+I understood the pilot would not be as active this trip, but that if I asked for help and assistance, I would have it.
+I had grown much, and it was time to test my new strength against the currents on my own.

 I return to the boat and realize I’m crying.
 I gasp for breath and try to calm myself.

-The master teacher and navigator focuses me on the rapids that I so recently transited.
+The master teacher and navigator has me focus on the rapids that I so recently transited.

 “Look!
 What is there?”

-What I have learned from all of this is that there are times when the insights we gather serve us well and other times our view can trap us into paths we’d rather not wander on.
+What I have learned from all of this is that there are times when the insights we gather serve us well, and other times when our view can trap us into paths we’d rather not wander on.